calirojas506/vue-inspector/README.md

 **vue-inspector** is a basic inspector for Vue.js that works with mobile devices.
 It could work in a desktop environment, but I do not recommend that; use **Vue.js devtools** instead.

 With **vue-inspector** is possible to execute JavaScript code directly in your mobile browser and get error messages generated at run-time.
-Also inspect the data, props, router links, views/components, computed properties, routes and more... inside your Vue.js project.
+Also inspect the data, props, router links, views/components, computed properties, routes, Vuex and more... inside your Vue.js project.

 ![](/images/screenshots/desktop/vue-inspector-01.png)

 ## Features
 - Works with Vue.js 2
-- Reactive (of course)
+- Reactive _(of course)_
 - Instance routes, data and computed properties inspection
-- Integrated JavaScript (basic) console for code execution and messages/errors logging
+- Integrated JavaScript _(basic)_ console for code execution and messages/errors logging
-- Navigation inside components and their children (with inspection)
+- Navigation inside components and their children _(with inspection)_
 - Responsive and simple UI
 - Supports vue-router